Skip to main content

 Cassava Pudding

-Savory cake-style dish combining grated cassava, sweet potato, and coconut milk.
-Wrapped in banana leaves and baked for hours among hot stones.
-Traditional cooking method preserves moisture and imparts subtle smoky flavor.
-Essential at celebrations and village feasts.
+A dense, cake-like dish of grated cassava and sweet potato bound with coconut milk.
+It is wrapped in banana leaves and baked for hours among hot stones, which keeps it moist and leaves a faint smoky taste.
+You will see it at celebrations and village feasts.

 Tuna Coconut Curry